-The Linux power user is a celebrated breed, despite the lack of any definitive definition of one.
+The Linux power user is a celebrated breed, and one that does not simply burst fully-formed from the earth.
 All newbies must toil long and hard with their Linux installations before they can describe themselves as one.

-At the very least, power users have a great degree of skill on all things Linux, whether it's the kernel, Bash or package management systems – and they aren't afraid to get their hands dirty in the name of configuring the system.
+At the very least, the power user will have a great degree of skill concerning all things Linux, whether it's the kernel, Bash or package management systems – and they won’t be afraid to get their hands dirty in the name of configuring the system.

-Almost all modern Linux distributions require little from users before presenting them with a working distro.
+It seems, in many ways, that power users are a dying breed.
+Almost all modern Linux distributions require little effort to get up and running, or to install new software or configure basic functionality.
 By definition, no power user will want to run any of these distros.
 This is why, despite their popularity, the likes of Ubuntu and Mint are not featured here.

 In addition to a driven installation, which separates these distros from most others, what's even better is the adaptability quotient of the distros in our roundup.
-You can easily coax any of these distros to churn out music at parties, or host complex websites.
+You can easily coax any of these operating systems to perform tasks as disparate as churning out music at parties, or hosting complex websites.